About Managing Editor (ME) Support

 CRGs with A/MEs or Satellite MEs will receive appropriate induction training from their CRG.
 However, training should be flexible and can be co-ordinated between the ME of the parent CRG and the Satellite CRG, if ME Support training is required.

-Day-to-day trouble-shooting support: The preferred mode for contacting ME Support is via the dedicated email address (firstname.lastname@example.org), so the team can accurately log issues which arise.
-Telephone and Skype contact is available to help any aspects of MEs in their role; for example, using Archie, and around editorial policy or processes.
+Day-to-day trouble-shooting support: The preferred mode for contacting ME Support is via the dedicated email address (email@example.com), so the team can accurately log issues which arise.
+MEs who would like a response to an urgent query from Liz Dooley outside of UK working hours, should email firstname.lastname@example.org and include 'Urgent' in the subject line of the email.
+ME Support is available to answer queries on the editorial process, policy, publication, and ME learning and development.
 This support is open to MEs, but A/MEs can contact the team (and cc their ME) if the ME of their CRG is unavailable.
+All technical queries will be handled by the Community Support team when they come online in UK working hours.

 One-to-one support on a special topic: The team can provide remote one-to-one training by screen-sharing on specific topics, such as workflows.
 This could involve a one-off training session of up to two hours or a series of training sessions, as agreed with a member of the ME Support team.
 This type of support is offered to MEs only.